1

 Your task

-2. Test if error_count is greater than 3.
+2. Second blank: We want to mark CRITICAL if error_count is greater than 3.

-3. Test if error_count is greater than 0.
+3. Third blank: We want to mark WARNING if error_count is greater than 0.

 chmod +x health_check.sh